geerteltink/geert.elt.ink/cksx00le30oi0n1s140vp1cew.md

 So for Ubuntu, this would be `wsl --set-version Ubuntu 2`.

 And that's it.
 You now have WSL 2.
-Open a Ubuntu terminal by typing `ubuntu` in PowerShell or cmd.
+Open an Ubuntu terminal by typing `ubuntu` in PowerShell or cmd.
 Set it up, add your ssh key, install PHP, Node and git, download a git repo, play around and enjoy the speed.
-You have a fast full functioning Ubuntu terminal.
+You have a fast, full functioning Ubuntu terminal.

-## But wait... there is more
+## But wait… there is more

 Of course, there is more.
 The title mentions Visual Studio Code.
-The speed of WSL 2 impressed me a lot but actually using it with VS Code was amazing.
+The speed of WSL 2 impressed me a lot, but actually using it with VS Code was amazing.

 If you didn't install it yet, get [Visual Studio Code](https://code.visualstudio.com/) and install it.
 Once you have it, install the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension.
 It has currently the preview label but basically, this installs all extensions you need to get WSL 2 integrated with VS Code.

-Once installed, on the left bottom you get a new green button.
+Once installed, on the left bottom, you get a new green button.
 Click on it and select `Remote-WSL: New Window`.
-The first time you will do this it will setup WSL.
+The first time you will do this, it will set up WSL.
 Taken from the manual:

 > VS Code is installing a small server on the Linux side that the desktop VS Code will then talk to.
 That server will then install and host extensions in WSL so that they run in the context of the tools and frameworks installed in WSL.
 In other words, your language extensions will run against the tools and frameworks installed in WSL, not against what is installed on the Windows side, as it should for the proper development experience.

 This is amazing.
 For example, if you need tools like nodejs, PHP or git, VS Code will use what is installed on the WSL distro.
 Besides the editor, you don't need anything anymore on Windows itself.
-Finally, all my Windows dev-tools installation nightmares are over and the maintenance mess is gone.
+Finally, all my Windows dev-tools installation nightmares are over, and the maintenance mess is gone.

 Want to see why I'm so excited about this?
 Check out [this example](https://microsoft.github.io/vscode-remote-release/images/ssh-readme.gif).
 It's for an SSH connection, but it's about the same.